oVirt/ovirt-site/source/feature/taskmanagerdetailed.html.md

 *StepEnum'' specifies system's steps
 *ExecutionStatus* specifies which statuses are eligible for a *Step* and *Job* **Updated Enumerators**
 *VdcActionType* will be extended with a new field storing a list of categories to which a specific action type belongs to.
+The **VdcActionType** will be used in a resource bundle to correlate between the action type to the description job name.
+The resource bundle will contain description for both Jobs and Steps (combines VdcActionType and StepEnum):

+    job.RunVm=Running a VM
+    job.AddVds=Add new Host
+    step.EXECUTION=Executing
+    step.VALIDATION=Validating

 ##### Annotations

-*@NonMonitored* defines which commands should not be monitored.
+*@NonMonitored* declared on a child of *CommandBase* clsas.
+Defines which commands should not be monitored.

 ##### Main Task Manager Class Diagram